 If you are considering making soap, first consider the following factors:

 Objectives.
-Consider why you are making soap for your COVID-19 response.
-Are there other suitable commercial products available and affordable (all types of soap will effectively remove and kill coronaviruses).
+Consider why you are making soap for your disease outbreak response.
+Are there other suitable commercial products available and affordable (all types of soap will effectively remove and kill pathogens).
 Are there existing companies or factories that would be better placed to scale up production?
-Will this be a sustainable initiative or are you setting it up solely for your COVID-19 response?
+Will this be a sustainable initiative or are you setting it up solely for your disease outbreak response?

 Local practice and use.
 Consider what types of soaps are already used by the community.
 Will a locally made soap be accepted?

 Availability of materials.
-Do you have access to sufficient supplies of PPE, and the ingredients and equipment needed to make soap?
+Do you have access to sufficient supplies of Personal Protective Equipment (PPE), and the ingredients and equipment needed to make soap?